ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

   - Polarised Neutron Reflection mode with Analyser (PA): PNR & NA modes combined
   - Disabled Mode: Disables all tracking and stops the beam path from being able to change while in this mode.
 Can be used e.g. for aligning a super mirror which would otherwise move the detector while scanning.

-**Move, Beamline:** Move the whole beamline model i.e. apply all currently unapplied parameter SPs, and reapply SP:RBVs for all parameters in the current `mode` and tracking the beam.
+**Move, Beamline:** Move the whole beamline model i.e. apply all currently un-applied parameter SP values, and reapply SP:RBV values for all parameters in the current `mode` and tracking the beam.

 **Move, Parameter:** Move a single parameter only i.e. (re-)apply its current SP and re-apply the SP:RBV of all downstream parameters in the current mode.